 Explores feelings of loneliness, grief, and being an outsider.

-The book deals directly with the death of Billy's parents and the experience of poverty and racism.
+The book depicts the deaths of Billy's parents, experiences with poverty on the reservation, and instances of racial discrimination in sports, including being denied access to facilities.
 The approach is realistic but handled with a gentle, age-appropriate touch.
 The resolution is triumphant and hopeful, rooted in spiritual and personal growth.

-An elementary-aged child who feels 'different' or discouraged by their circumstances, particularly those who find solace in sports or nature, or those interested in Indigenous history.
+An elementary-aged child who has experienced loss, discrimination, or feelings of discouragement, particularly those who find solace in sports or nature, or those interested in Indigenous history.

-Parents should be prepared to discuss the historical context of Native American boarding schools and the concept of 'broken spirits.'
+Parents should be prepared to discuss the history of Native American boarding schools and their impact on Indigenous communities, as the book touches on the lasting effects of cultural assimilation and loss of identity.
 The book can be read cold, but it invites deeper conversation about fairness.
 A parent might reach for this after hearing their child say, 'It's not fair, I'll never be as good as them,' or after a child experiences an instance of exclusion or bias.

 Younger children (4-5) will focus on the excitement of the race and the imagery of the eagle.
 Older children (7-8) will better grasp the systemic challenges Billy faced and the emotional weight of his perseverance.